Child Health In The U.S.

 The United States is considered one of the wealthiest countries in the world.
 It is usually seen as a beacon of prosperity amongst many, and some may assume that the people are healthy, especially children.
 Of course, children in the US may not be facing the kinds of afflictions that kids in less developed countries are facing, but that does not mean the lives of American children are perfect.
 In fact, there are a number of conditions that kids are dealing with here, such as obesity and chronic illnesses, just to name a few.

-To learn more, checkout the infographic above created by Ohio University’s Online Master of Science in Nursing degree program.
+To learn more, checkout the infographic below created by Ohio University’s Online Master of Science in Nursing degree program.

 U.S. Families Have Something to be Thankful For